w3c/csvw/experiments/historical-weather-observation-dataset/rdf-data-cube-multi-measure-approach/output/README.md

 > Note: The eagle-eyed amongst you will notice that the coordinates of Camborne as defined by Ordnance Survey don't quite match those expressed within the [CSV](../source/cambornedata.csv).
 This is because the location where the observation occurs is actually a representative sampling point for the Camborne area - not the centroid of the geographic area.

-For completeness, a [normalized_ version](cambornedata-standard-qbAbbr.ttl) of the data-cube observations is provided.
+For completeness, a [normalized RDF Data Cube representation of the Camborne data](cambornedata-standard-qbAbbr.ttl) is also provided.

 The data-cube normalization adds the following triples:
 - The `Table` (`{"@id": "http://example.org/cambornedata"}`) is now specified as a `qb:DataSet`